-The program may not be scehdule to take place on the same dates as those of major meetings conducted by international, national and regional cardiothoracic surgery and related medical specialty societies.

-1. Activities approved for STS endorsement will have the right to use the STS name and logo (trademark license) for that program only.

-Live.
 3. The organization seeking endorsement must disclose the background of all speakers, including information regarding their potential conflicts of interest, and STS must have an opportunity to provide comment/input regarding the speakers.

-5. If wet labs are to be used for demonstrating new procedures and techniques, STS member surgeons should be involved in the teaching.
+5. If wet labs are to be used for demonstrating new procedures and techniques, STS members should be involved in the teaching.

-8. The program as offered to physicians must be in compliance with the American Medical Association’s Council on Ethical and Judicial Affairs ethical opinion of “Gifts to Physicians from Industry (Opinion 8.061).
+8. The program as offered to physicians must be in compliance with the Society of Thoracic Surgeon's Ethical Standards for Cardiothoracic Surgeons Relating to Industry.

-9. The program may not be scehdule to take place on the same dates as those of major meetings conducted by international, national and regional cardiothoracic surgery and related medical specialty societies.
+10. The program may not be scehdule to take place on the same dates as those of major meetings conducted by international, national and regional cardiothoracic surgery and related medical specialty societies.

-1. Activities approved for STS endorsement will have the right to use the STS name and logo (trademark license) for that program only.
+1. Organizations sponsoring activities approved for STS endorsement will have the right to use the STS name and logo (trademark license) for that program only.